John Passmore (artist): Life

 Passmore was born on 4 February 1904 at Redfern, New South Wales.
 His parents were Elizabeth and John Passmore, who was a watchman.
 He was only thirteen when he left school and began working as a signwriter's assistant.
 Passmore studied at the Julian Ashton Art School, which is also known as the Sydney Art School.
 His fellow students included Jean Bellette and Paul Haefliger.
 He married Muriel Roscoe in 1925, and they had one son.
 However, in 1933 he left the relationship and, like Bellette and Haefliger, he travelled to England and studied at the Westminster School of Art, where he was taught by figurative painters Bernard Meninsky and Mark Gertler.

-For many years Passmore lived in England, working as a layout artist with Lintas both before and after World War II.
-For most of the war he was a conscript in the Royal Air Force.
+For many years, Passmore lived in England, working as a layout artist with Lintas both before and after World War II.
+For most of the war, he was a conscript in the Royal Air Force.
 During his time in England, he sometimes stayed in a cottage in Suffolk owned by his supervisor at Lintas.
 There he painted landscape compositions strongly influenced by Paul Cézanne.

-Returning to Australia in 1951, Passmore taught art, first at his alma mater Julian Ashton School.
-Passmore was the main teacher at this unimpressive private school as the previous lead teacher Henry Gibbons retired.
+Returning to Australia in 1951, Passmore taught art, first at his alma mater, Julian Ashton School.
+Passmore was the main teacher at this impressive private school as the previous lead teacher Henry Gibbons retired.
 One of his favourite students, Yvonne Audette, compared his return to the school as "like Moses".
 He taught the students to look at the subject of their paintings as not only a connection of rods, but also as a collection of facets and as a creation of basis mathematical shapes.
 The workaholic Passmore enthused about Cézanne and passed his, and Cézanne's, views on tone and structure onto his students.
-Passmore however was also a difficult person.
+Passmore, however, was also a difficult person.
 He was barely making enough money to keep himself and he was bitter that he had to struggle.
-He worked hard on his own work but it was kept in a separate room and his students were not allowed to see it.
+He worked hard on his own work, but it was kept in a separate room and his students were not allowed to see it.